-Scandinavian Minimalism 2.0: Let Your Inner Child Loose
+Scandinavian Minimalism 2.0: Let Your Inner Child Lose

 I’m pretty sure I was onto it (without knowing) in my early days working for Nadine Johnson, just check out the photos below:

 But then, what happened is: I got a new, big job in fashion.
 Women’s handbags, to be exact.
-And on my first day in the new office, the designer tells me “when you’ve worked here for a while, you’ll look more like me,” indicating that my Scandinavian style was not on point.
-She was wearing black skinny jeans with those grunch-looking patches on them, an American college sweatshirt that looked like it had been washed one too many times, and a denim jacket with shearling padding… And that was it.
+And on my first day in the new office, the designer told me “when you’ve worked here for a while, you’ll look more like me,” indicating that my Scandinavian style was not on point.
+She was wearing black skinny jeans with those grunge-looking patches on the knees, an American college sweatshirt that looked like it had been washed one too many times, and a denim jacket with shearling padding… And that was it.
 My fashion sense was ruined for 1,5 year.
 Boom.

 If you want to get inspiration from actual stylistic geniuses, check out the Scandi peeps below: